 - To create a new web channel, navigate to the Web Channels page and click + Add Web Channel in the upper right corner of the page.

 - Configure the details of your new web channel.
-Give the web channel a name, select how long you want content to be stored, add a load balancer name (this is the folder that will show in the URL when copy/pasting the embed code to your website or stream URL to an OTT app), and any additional options you’d like for the web channel.
+Give the web channel a name, select how long you want content to be stored, configure the stream delay if necessary, then any additional options you want for the web channel.

 - Click Add.
 Your new web channel will be available for use to store web videos and provide embed options.